PalisadoesFoundation/talawa-plugin/docs/docs/docs/developer-resources/testing/setup.md

 Common issues and their solutions are listed below.
 Most problems relate to dependency mismatches or configuration errors.

 ### Tests fail with module not found

+This error typically occurs when dependencies are out of sync or when switching between branches with different package versions.
+The Node.js module resolution system can't locate required packages, often due to corrupted node_modules or mismatched lockfile state.
 ```bash
 # Reinstall dependencies
 pnpm install
 ```

 ### Coverage reports not generated

+Coverage generation can fail silently if the output directory is gitignored globally or if the v8 provider encounters permissions issues.
+Running with verbose output helps identify whether the test runner is actually collecting coverage or encountering configuration problems.
 ```bash
 # Ensure coverage directory is not gitignored
 # Run with verbose output